Summer Scholars Program

 Area high school counselors receive packets each March that include a personal letter explaining the program and application forms for distribution.
 Counselors are asked to identify students who might benefit from the Summer Scholars Program.
-All applicants must submit a completed application form, but it must be coordinated through your high school counselor. (download application).
-Please note: 2013 Session will be held June 14th - July 10th - excluding the July 4th holiday.
-Applications are due by April 26, 2013
+All applicants must submit a completed application form, but it must be coordinated through your high school counselor. (click here to download the application).
+Please note: 2014 Session will be held July 14 - August 8th.
+Applications are due by May 2, 2014

 Applicants are selected based on the following criteria:

 - Quality of a written essay response to the statement "I want to participate in the Summer Scholars program because ..."